OpenCode666/muCeiver-Fi/README.md

 # μCeiver-Fi: Exploiting Spectrum Resources of Multi-link Receiver for Fine-Granularity Wi-Fi Sensing

 Welcome to μCeiver-Fi.
-This repository contains the resource code to implement $\mu$Ceiver-Fi system.
+This repository contains the resource code to implement μCeiver-Fi system.

 ## Contents
 [Introduction](#introduction)

 [Getting Started](#getting-started)

 [Workflow](#workflow)

 [Evaluation](#evaluation)

 ## Introduction

-$\mu$Ceiver-Fi is a framework that relies solely on a commodity multi-link receiver to leverage spectrum resources for Wi-Fi 3D human pose estimation.
+μCeiver-Fi is a framework that relies solely on a commodity multi-link receiver to leverage spectrum resources for Wi-Fi 3D human pose estimation.

 ## Getting Started